b0tting/psychopomp/README.md

 ## Installation
 - Install the requirements (pip install -r requirements.txt)

 - Copy the example .env.example to .env and change the parameters
   - Find the token by opening https://discord.com/developers/, adding a new application, opening the Bot menu and generating a token (below the username).
   - Authorize the bot by opening the OAuth2 menu, dashing Bot and Administrator and opening the redirect URL
+- Put the FFMPEG executeable in a location and change the parameter in the .env file
+- Put some MP3s in the MP3 directory
 - Start the psychopomp.py python script (or use the systemd file)

 ## Example systemd file